Asymptotic dimension, decomposition complexity, and Haver's property C: Straight Finite decomposition complexity

 \begin{ex} In view of Proposition~\ref{2} the examples of groups with sFDC come from examples of groups with FDC like $\oplus_{i=1}^{\infty}\Z$ with the metric (see~\cite{NY}).
 The natural groups to investigate here are $\Z\wr \Z$ with the word metric and $\oplus_{i=1}^{\infty}\Z$ with the metric where $I=\{i\in\N\mid x_i\ne y_i\}$.

 In view of Theorem~\ref{3} the examples of groups without sFDC come from groups without property A. Thus, Gromov monster groups are such ~\cite{Gr2},\cite{AD}.
-The Thompson group $F$ with the word metric with respect to the following infinite generating set~\cite{WCh}
+They are finitely presented and even could have a finite c Eilenberg-McLane complex $K(\pi,1)$~\cite{Sa}.
+Infinitely generated groups without property A and hence without sFDC are easier to produce.
+For example, the Thompson group $F$ with the word metric with respect to the generating set does not have property A~\cite{WCh}.
+Of course, as it has been mentioned in the introduction, the question whether the Thompson group $F$ has the property A for a proper invariant metric is an open problem. \end{ex}